Sensitivity Approximation by the Peano-Baker Series: Numerical Approximations of based on the Peano-Baker Series

 Note that the minus sign in front of the second term is due to the integration interval being reversed compared to \eqref{PhiApproximation}.

-Combining the approximation of $\Phi (t_k; t_{k+1})$ with the trapezoidal rule, and the property $\Phi(t_k;t_k)=\bfI$ (Property \ref{itm:first} of Proposition \ref{prop:Phi}), the integral in \eqref{solutionODE} can be approximated as
+Combining the approximation of $\Phi (t_k{;} t_{k+1})$ with the trapezoidal rule, and the property $\Phi(t_k{;}t_k)=\idI$ (Property~\ref{itm:first} of Proposition~\ref{prop:Phi}), the integral in \eqref{solutionODE} can be approximated as

-Next, we combine this approximation with $\hat \Phi(t_{k+1};t_k)$ to obtain an approximation of the sensitivity matrix $\bfS$ at time $t_{k+1}$, given $\bfS(t_k)$:
+Next, we combine this approximation with $\hat \Phi(t_{k+1}{;}t_k)$ to obtain an approximation of the sensitivity matrix $\bfS$ at time $t_{k+1}$, given $\bfS(t_k)$:

-The right-hand side of \eqref{eq:Approx} is the approximation, based on the Peano-Baker series, that we use for the solution $\bfS$ of the ODE problem \eqref{sensitivityODE}.
-The corresponding algorithm, henceforth referred to as the Peano-Baker Series (PBS) algorithm, is described in Algorithm~\ref{alg:approx}
+The right-hand side of \eqref{eq:Approx} is the approximation, based on the Peano-Baker series, that we use for the solutions $\bfS$ of the ODE problems \eqref{sensitivityODE}.
+In the remainder of the paper, we will refer to \eqref{eq:Approx} as the \textit{Peano-Baker series (PBS) formula}, as it uses an approximation of the state-transition matrix based on the Peano-Baker series.

+We are now ready to introduce the Peano-Baker Series (PBS) algorithm to approximate the sensitivity matrix $\bfS$ of the solution $\bfx$ of the ODE problem \eqref{eq:ODE}.
+The PBS algorithm, which is described in Algorithm~\ref{alg:approx}, is based on the two formulas to approximate $\bfS$ that we have presented earlier: the \textit{PBS formula} \eqref{eq:Approx} is used in the general case, and the \textit{exponential formula} \eqref{solutionAtEquilibrium} at equilibrium.